Elemental-Designs/QA-Service/README.md

 > Initially implemented service to replace API and query from a Relational Database (PostgreSQL)

-> Optimized and horizantally scaled service to handle webscale traffic up to 2000 Clients per second
+> Optimized and horizantally scaled service to handle webscale traffic up to 2000 Clients per second with a response time of 98ms

 ### Initial Service Diagram
 <img src="/repo/qaDiagram.png" alt="drawing" width="70%"/>